 You might have guessed an instant-read thermometer would be on this list, and while they are handy, especially if you're working in the food service industry, for most home cooks it's much more useful to have a digital probe thermometer that will basically make roasting meats a no-brainer.
 Simply insert the probe into the center of the meat, set the alert to your desired temperature, then sit back and flake out for however long it takes for your meat to hit the target temperature.
 The unit will beep to let you know when to take it out of the oven.
 This Polder Digital In-Oven Thermometer is perfect for slow-roasting a pork shoulder, prime rib, or even a leg of lamb.

 07 of 07

 A set of measuring spoons is so obvious that it could almost slip your mind.
-This particular set of measuring spoons includes a half-tablespoon spoon, which will come in handy should you need to halve a recipe.
+This CIA Masters Collection 6 Piece Measuring Spoon Set includes a half-tablespoon spoon, which will come in handy should you need to halve a recipe.